 DiTwin: Revolutionizing road management with digital twin technology

-This research project aims to develop innovative approaches to assess the condition of an existing road section (living lab) by incorporating material and condition data.
-The generated data will be automatically analyzed using the concept of a digital twin of the living lab, with the goal of developing optimized forecasting models for road condition.
-This will enable more efficient resource utilization in road and asset management.
-Material and condition data from the living lab will be collected using permanently installed sensors and weigh-in-motion stations.
-Both existing sensors and newly installed sensors for detecting structural condition will be used.
+In this research project, innovative approaches are to be developed to record the condition of an existing road section (real-world laboratory) by integrating material and condition data.
+The generated data is to be analyzed automatically using the concept of a digital twin of the real-world laboratory in order to develop optimized forecasting approaches for road conditions with the aim of enabling more efficient use of resources in road and asset management.
+The material and condition data from the real-world laboratory will be recorded using stationary sensors and Weigh-inMotion stations.
+This involves using data from existing sensors as well as installing new sensors to record the structural condition.

-In addition, bearing capacity measurements using a falling weight deflectometer and GVO-based laboratory tests on core samples from the living lab are planned.
-The digitalization of the living lab into a digital twin will include the use of 3D photogrammetry.
-For data exchange and communication between the sensor and measuring units of the living lab and the digital twin, a data and system design based on application-specific requirements is planned.
-A database for storing and managing different road graphs and referencing all sensor and measurement data will serve as the central element of a digital twin in the field of road superstructure.
+In addition, load-bearing capacity measurements with the drop weight deflectometer and GMO-based laboratory tests on drill cores taken from the real laboratory are planned.
+The digitalization of the real laboratory in a digital twin is to be carried out using 3D photogrammetric methods, among other things.
+A corresponding data and system design based on application-specific requirements is planned for data exchange and communication between the sensor and measuring units of the real laboratory and the digital twin.
+The database for storing and managing different road graphs and the possibility of referencing all sensor and measurement data to it represents the central element of a digital twin in the field of road superstructures.

-To understand the significance and potential of a digital twin for asset and pavement management by highway operators in the DACH region, systematic research, mathematical model analysis, and statistical evaluations will be conducted.
-Existing models will be reviewed and compared with newer developments to prepare them for use in the living lab.
-Based on the developed data and system structure, extended condition models for relevant damage features of the road superstructure will be derived from the collected living lab data using statistical analyses and their information gain will be evaluated.
-Simulations will be used to illustrate the impact of optimized planning on intervention timing and life cycle costs.
-In a further step, the scalability of the results to the network level and the transferability of the developed approaches to the high-ranking road network in the DACH region will be examined.
-As an important step in achieving climate goals on highways and expressways in the DACH region, potential reductions in user costs and emissions through optimized material selection will be highlighted.
+In order to determine the significance and potential of a digital twin for the asset and pavement management of highway operators in the DACH region, systematic research, the analysis of mathematical models and statistical evaluations are to be carried out.
+Existing models are to be processed and compared with more recent developments in order to prepare the models for use in the real laboratory.
+Based on the developed data and system structure, extended condition models for relevant damage characteristics of the road superstructure are to be derived from the recorded real-world laboratory data by means of statistical analyses and their information gain evaluated.
+Simulations will be used to illustrate the effects of optimized measure planning on measure timing and life cycle costs.
+In a further step, the scaling of the results to the network level and the transferability of the developed approaches to the high-ranking road network in the DACH region will be investigated.
+As an important step in achieving the climate targets on freeways and expressways in the DACH region, potentials for reducing user costs and emissions in the choice of materials are to be identified as part of the optimization of measures.

-Part of the project team at the 2023 kick-off, from left to right: Melina Rohne (RWTH Aachen), Markus Hoffmann (Hoffmann Consult), Serge Lamberty (RWTH Aachen), Paul Heinzlreiter (RISC Software), Martin Peyer (TU Wien), Stefanie Kritzinger-Griebler (RISC Software)
+Part of the project team at the 2023 kick-off, from left to right: Melina Rohne (RWTH Aachen University), Markus Hoffmann (Hoffmannn Consult), Serge Lamberty (RWTH Aachen University), Paul Heinzlreiter (RISC Software), Martin Peyer (TU Vienna), Stefanie Kritzinger-Griebler (RISC Software)

 This project is funded by the FFG.